evan108108/CacheYii/README.md

 ========

 ##Yii Extension that helps invalidate cache on Model dependent results
->####Will invalidate cache when any of the Models you have specified have been updated since the cache was created
+>####Invalidates cache when any of the Model dependencies you have specified have been updated since the cache was created

 ###Installation
 >1. git clone git@github.com:evan108108/CacheYii.git